As someone who enjoys eating meat, there has always been a bit of a disconnect for me when it comes to connecting my food choices to their sources.

 What do they eat?

-The piglets go through 9 different stages of feed during lifetime which consist of corn, soybean meal, vitamins and water which means that there is no raw garbage in their diet.
+The piglets go through 9 different stages of feed during their lifetime.
+Their feed consists of corn, soybean meal, vitamins, and water which means that there is no raw garbage in their diet.

 Where does the waste go?

 The waste is stored under the barn and is used on the field to create nutrients as fertilizer for the corn.

 I was happy to learn that hormones are not permitted for use in growing pigs.

 There is no harmful antibiotic residue in the pork you eat.
 Veterinarians work closely with Ohio pork farmers to help keep the pigs healthy and use antibiotics responsibly.

 If a pig does receive an antibiotic, it must follow a strict withdrawal period.
 This ensures that the medication is out of their system before it enters the food supply.

 Connect with a Social Savvy Farmer

 I was really surprised by how knowledgeable Neil was when it came to social media.

 He understands the value of social media to connect and help give access to pork farmers.
 He is even part of connecting students in the classroom to the farm by experiencing a live video chat on a Virtual Field Trip to his farm.